 Aim 3.
 The feedback from analysis to subsequent experiment.
 Testing new candidate TF hubs and TF cooperation suggested by new/refined network models.

 Aim 1.
 Experimental Innovation: “NetWalk”: Generate high throughput, high confidence TFnetwork target datasets to drive network inference.
 Rationale: In this aim, we will generate new types of data to fuel and validate our new network inference pipeline in Aim 2.
 The novelty of this approach is that it will combine three distinct data-types into one learning pipeline; (i) time-series data, (ii) steady state transcriptome data, and (iii) TF->target data from perturbation.
 For the TF perturbation studies, we will use “NetWalk”, a transient, high throughput system to transiently perturb TF activity and monitor targets genome-wide using transcriptomics and ChIP-seq.
-In each sub aim, we provide preliminary data for one TF, as a proof-of-principle example for the feasibility of the approach.
+In each subaim, we provide preliminary data for one TF as a proof-of-principle example for the feasibility of the approach.
 For selected TFs, we will also examine perturbations in planta using mutants and/or transgenics.
 The diverse datasets supporting TFtarget relationships in Aim 1 will be combined to fuel a single network inference pipeline in Aim 2.

 Aim 1A.
 Generate new time-series transcriptome datasets for organic-N signaling.
 Our time-series transcriptome data from nitrate-treated plants (i) identified >200 new nitrate regulated genes (compared to steady state data) [Wang 2004], and (ii) enabled us to derive dynamic, predictive network models based on State-space machine learning [Krouk 2010].
 We will now use the same approach to generate time-series transcriptome data (0, 3, 6, 9, 12, 15, 20, 25, 30 min) under conditions shown to elicit an organic-N response (growth on 1mM nitrate, transient treatment with 40mM ammonium/nitrate vs. control KCl) [Gutierrez 2008].
-This new time-series data for organic-N signaling, should enable us to uncover new genes and TF induced early (e.g. within minutes), and to generate dynamic network models [Krouk 2010].
-These networks will be used to identify TF hubs induced early and at the top of the cascade for TF perturbation studies described below, and also be analyzed in combination steady-state transcriptome data [Gutierrez 2008], and with TF perturbation data (from Aims 1 B-D, below) in the machine learning pipeline in Aim 2.
+This new time-series data for organic-N signaling, should enable us to uncover new genes including TFs that are induced early (e.g. within minutes), and to generate dynamic network models [Krouk 2010].
+This data will be used in the machine learning pipeline of Aim 2 to build a network that can identify TF hubs among the first TFs to be induced.

 Aim 1B.
 “NetWalk”: Generation of high throughput, high confidence TFnetwork target data.
 Prioritization of TF hubs for transient perturbation studies.
 We previously identified TF hubs associated the N-assimilatory network response to inorganic (nitrate) [Krouk 2010] or organic-N [Gutierrez 2008] signals.
 Identification of TF hubs (CCA1, GLK1/2, WRKY1, bZip1) controlling the organic-N network, were based on TFtarget correlations (>0.8) using steady-state transcriptome data, and representation of cis-elements enabled us to identify and validate some of our predictions [Gutierrez 2008] [Nero 2009a].
-By contrast, time-series data analyzed using machine learning methods, enabled us to generate predictive networks, validated in silico (using left out data) and experimentally (for one TF) [Krouk 2010].
-To increase our through put validation testing of the network, we selected additional TF hubs (e.g. HRS1, HHO1,HHO2, HHO3) induced “early” and at the top in the hierarchy [Krouk 2010].
-Surprisingly, the TF hubs associated with nitrate vs. organic-N signaling, correspond to two distinct sublcades of a single myb gene family, a member of which was previously associated with phosphate signaling [Liu 2009] (Fig. XA).
+By contrast, time-series data analyzed using machine learning methods enabled us to generate predictive networks, using left-out data [Krouk 2010].
+To increase our throughput validation testing of the network, we selected TF hubs (e.g. HRS1, HHO1,HHO2, HHO3) induced “early” and at the top in the hierarchy [Krouk 2010].
+Surprisingly, the TF hubs associated with nitrate vs. organic-N signaling, correspond to two distinct subclades of a single myb gene family, a member of which was previously associated with phosphate signaling [Liu 2009] (Fig. XA).
 This unexpected finding suggests biological relevance in nitrogen signaling, supported by preliminary perturbation studies detailed below.